Masterpiece Story: Subway by Lily Furedi

 Almond Blossom does not feature any distracting mid-ground or background.
 The entire composition is in the foreground against a simple and solid background.
 Like an intense shadow or silhouette, Almond Blossom has a very strong outline.
 The Japanese influence is apparent.
 Furthermore, Almond Blossom has a very limited color scheme like a Japanese print.
 It has mostly tints and shades of blue and white with small hints of yellow and red to add warmth to the piece.
 However, while the colors may be limited they are vibrant and bold.
 Almond Blossom fuses the strong colors and bright lights of southern France with the bold lines and limited palette of Japan.

 Van Gogh painted Almond Blossom only five months before he died in July of 1890.
 However, Vincent painted many pieces in the months leading to his death.
 During the 19 months when he lived in and around Arles, he painted 255 images.
 This staggering achievement amounts to an original painting every two to three days for over 570 days!

 Vincent was extremely prolific when he painted Almond Blossom for his brother’s family.
 He painted endlessly and transitioned from Impressionist origins to the beginnings of Expressionism.
-Almond Blossom is a deceptively simple painting.
-However its deceptive simplicity is what makes it deliciously enjoyable to view.
+Almond Blossom is a seemingly simple painting.
+However, its deceptive simplicity is what makes it deliciously enjoyable to view.
 It is bold, fresh, and bright.
 It is life itself.
 It is baby Vincent at the beginning of his life’s journey.
-It may be the one of the reasons why Vincent Willem van Gogh later founded the Van Gogh Museum.
+It may be one of the reasons why Vincent Willem van Gogh later founded the Van Gogh Museum.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!